kazurayam/CodeReuseInKatalonStudio/README.md

 5. [sharing of test cases](https://forum.katalon.com/discussion/7432/sharing-of-test-cases)
 6. [Is there any way to share test listeners and custom keywords code to multiple projects?](https://forum.katalon.com/discussion/6063/is-there-any-way-to-share-test-listeners-and-custom-keywords-code-to-multiple-projects)

-Definition: *artifacts of a Katalon Studio project* include:
+Here I would define a word *artifacts of a Katalon Studio project* includes the following stuff:

 - Test Cases
 - Test Suites